 To close this gap, the Paycheck Fairness Act (H.R.
 7) has been introduced to amend the Fair Standards and Labor Act of 1934 to substantially help women fight for equal pay and to strengthen the protections ensured by the Fair Pay Act.
 The bill includes several changes that aim to help women achieve equal pay including making it harder for employers to dodge claims of disparate pay and prohibiting employers from relying on salary history to make salary offers.

 Demand your representative make equal pay a legislative priority in 2021 and support this important legislation to close the wage gap.

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

 I’m calling today because I believe women deserve to earn the same wages for performing the same work as men.
-I expect [REP/SEN NAME] to support H.R.
-7, the Paycheck Fairness Act, which strengthen current laws to ensure women are paid equal wages.
+I demand [REP/SEN NAME] to reconsider and hold another vote on H.R.
+7, the Paycheck Fairness Act, which strengthens current laws to ensure women are paid equal wages.

 Thank you for your time and attention.

 IF LEAVING A VOICEMAIL: Please leave your full street address to ensure your call is tallied.